 A doctor can order tests to determine your injuries.
 First, you’ll probably receive imaging tests like MRIs or CT scans to see what’s wrong.
 From there, your doctor can diagnose you and recommend the best treatment.
 Get copies of all medical records showing your diagnoses and treatment needs.

 Don’t wait to get medical treatment.
-See a doctor as soon as possible after your accident.
+See a doctor as soon as possible after your accident and consult with a back injury lawyer.
 If you were not at fault for your accident, you deserve compensation for your back injury costs.
 However, proving your injuries is easier said than done.
 Save all evidence you can and talk to a lawyer as soon as possible to protect your rights.

 Building Your Car Accident Claim